 It costs an average of $3.75 per square foot to install a new shed roof, including labor.
 Costs can vary depending on the type of roofing, the current roof’s level of damage, and whether you need additional bracing or structural support.

-Shed Roof Cost Breakdown
+Shed Roof Replacement Cost Factors

 If your shed’s roof is looking a little lackluster, it’s a good idea to get it replaced.
 The main factors that affect the cost of a new shed roof are roofing materials and labor.